Lowe's ninth-inning homer lifts Rays over Jays | Sports-Games

 Toronto starter Chase Anderson allowed one run and five hits in three innings Saturday.
 Wilmer Font pitched a scoreless fourth before rain forced the game to be suspended.
 Rays left-hander Ryan Yarbrough allowed no runs and four hits in three innings before the game was suspended.

-Toronto shortstop Bo Bichette, who singled in the third inning Saturday to extend his hit streak to nine games, did not return Sunday because of a sore right knee.
+Toronto shortstop Bo Bichette, who singled in the third inning Saturday to extend his hit streak to nine games, did not return Sunday because of a sore right knee and was played on the 10-day injured list.
 Meadows led off the third with his second home run this season.

 Jalen Beeks replaced Yarbrough when play resumed Sunday afternoon.
 He allowed a fourth-inning run on a bloop double by Randal Grichuk and a single by Rowdy Tellez.
 Tampa Bay regained the lead in the fifth against Thomas Hatch.
 Yandy Diaz singled.
 Ji-Man Choi doubled to right and went to third as Diaz scored when second baseman Cavan Biggio mishandled the throw from right.